 We had a long, lovely six-course dinner at OK2 (my brother’s treat).
 The chef gave us a wonderful little speech and sent us two tiny cakes with candles: Be happy!

 The dress was my sister Sherrill’s, cut to tea-length and with an added lace panel across the décolletage; it was made and altered by Ree, our seamstress in Phuket.
 The 1920s lace was from my great aunt’s wedding dress and had also been part of my mother’s.
 The pink shoes and purse were my sister Chrissy’s, from L.K.
 Bennett.
-I wasn’t going to bother with a bouquet, but in the end was glad to have one—peonies from a florist in the neighbourhood (010-8885-9488).
+I wasn’t going to bother with a bouquet, but in the end was glad to have peonies from a florist in Hongdae (something to do with your hands in photos!).

 Tim bought his suit, shirt and shoes at Customellow, a dapper Korean menswear shop in Hongdae.
 My mom picked out the men’s ties and pocket squares from Jim Thompson.
-My brother—an excellent maid of honour—brought everything from Thailand on the morning of the wedding, including the dress!
-I chatted with my mom while doing my make-up (based on Lisa Eldrige’s summer rose look); thank goodness for Skype video.
+My brother—an excellent maid of honour—brought everything from Thailand on the morning of the wedding, including the dress.
+I chatted with my mom while doing my make-up (based on Lisa Eldrige’s summer rose look); hurray for Skype video.

-I avoided wedding blogs, but have always read East Side Bride (she's the best) and find the Simon James Wedding Journal very beautiful.
+I avoided wedding blogs, but for whatever reason have always read East Side Bride.

-I had my hair done by Johnny at Hair & Joy; for eyelashes, nails and boys’ haircuts, we went to Hera, the salon below our flat (02 335 3340).
-The stylists were incredibly sweet and actually lined up and applauded as we left (!).
+For hair I went to Johnny at Hair & Joy; for eyelashes, nails and boys’ haircuts, we went to Hera, the salon below our flat (02 335 3340).
+The stylists were incredibly sweet and applauded us from their balcony as we left, the nicest send-off.